Building for Tomorrow – Integrating Lifeline Infrastructure

 Anthony C. Williams

-Ballard Group
+Ballard Partners

 Anthony C. Williams is a distinguished professional in the realms of public policy and governmental affairs, currently based in Huntington Beach.
 He brings with him a rich tapestry of experiences and accomplishments.
 Anthony’s current role as a member of the California High-Speed Rail Authority, underscores his expertise in governance and policy-making.